I’ve recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 The self authoring program is designed solely for self-improvement.
 The Winning Lane™ is all about self-improvement, so I decided to write a thorough review of the program for my readers.

-This will be a lengthy post because I believe the whole self authoring suit merits a detailed review for the following reasons:
+The whole self authoring suite merits a detailed review for the following reasons:

-- The program is tried and tested on thousands of people with outstanding, well-documented success.
+- It’s tried and tested on thousands of people with outstanding, well-documented success.

 - I personally completed the whole program about 2 weeks ago and I already got tremendous value out of it.
 I fully expect to keep getting more value in the future.

-- The program promotes self-reliance, which I believe should be the ultimate purpose of every man.
+- It promotes self-reliance, which I believe should be the ultimate purpose of every man.

 The Self Authoring Suite Overview